teaberryy/devember/README.md

 # Devember Projects Repo

-Main repo to host all barely functional programs created for [Devember](https://devember.org/)
+Main repo to host all barely functional programs created for [Devember](https://devember.org/) This is also home to everythin I'll be doing for [AoC](http://adventofcode.com/)

 ### Why I'm doing this